praveenaiiisc/End-To-End-Madical-Chatbot-NLP-Project/README.md

 ###### 4. Creting Modular Coading Pipeline
 ###### -------> for doing manually to create folder name we make a template.py file and created all folder using os and logging for info
 ###### --------> for setup any file in local peackage so that i can easily import function from that file, for doing this we create a setup.py file (This is the main part of modular coading)
-###### --------> ok, Now goes to src/helper,py file and paste my code of documents and emebeddings regarding and this file imported in store_index.py file, now doingcdvncjsdcbdzbbjkcndkjcnj
+###### --------> ok, Now goes to src/helper,py file and paste my code of documents and emebeddings regarding and this file imported in store_index.py file
 ###### 5.